coniferprod/sevenator/README.md

     0x42, 0x52, 0x41, 0x53, 0x53, 0x20, 0x20, 0x20, 0x31, 0x20,   // name (10 characters)

 Note that there seems to be an error in the DX7 packed format description.
-I couldn't have made this without that information, but the packed LFO caused some trouble.
+I couldn't have made this without the information found therein, but the packed LFO caused some trouble.
 The document states describes byte 116 of the packed format like this:

     byte             bit #